 Island: closed (private)

-Where to stay this autumn: Lindeth Howe Country House Hotel
+Where to stay: Lindeth Howe Country House Hotel

 In the Lake District National Park, commanding views of Lake Windermere to the Cumbrian fells beyond, Cumbria.